cjbayesian/NIPS_TitlesLDA/README.md

 # Categorizing NIPS papers using LDA topic modeling

 Trying to decide what papers you're interested in at this year's NIPS?
 This repo consists of an ipython notebook implementing a simple LDA topic model over paper titles.
-It might not help you decide, but it'll ought to be a lark along the way.
+It might not help you decide, but it ought to be a lark along the way.

 The LDA code is adapted from Jordan Barber's blog post [Latent Dirichlet Allocation (LDA) with Python](https://rstudio-pubs-static.s3.amazonaws.com/79360_850b2a69980c4488b1db95987a24867a.html)